torbite/K_mean-unsupervised/README.md

 The K_mean algorithm works by creating a "k" amount of clusters, and adjusts their centers until they reach a confortable position.
 For the learning of the algorithm, no machine learning libraries, such as tensorFlow, were used.
 The only libraries utilized were the following: matplotlib, random and copy

-To test the project you need to have the two files in the same folder (cartesianCalc.py and k_mean_manually.py), and then run the k_mean_manually.py.
+To test the project you need to have the two files in the same folder ("cartesianCalc.py" and "k_mean_manually.py"), and then run "k_mean_manually.py".
 The code will ask you for a amount of clusters from 1 to 18, and then will show the results.
 After you are done, you can simply close the graph window.

 # ScreenShots